Product Design • UX Strategy • B2B

 Information Architecture

-This service-focused sitemap organized content by communication channels, linking to dedicated galleries.
 This structure made it intuitive for clients to find relevant creative examples for their specific needs.

 Homepage

-Hero sections were designed to accommodate informational videos
+Hero sections are designed to informational videos

 Creative gallery

-Hover states reveal sample details for a better browsing experience
+Hover states reveal sample details

 Lightbox Experience